acewithpranay/engineering-labs/containers/docker/compose/01-application-stack/README.md

 └── postgres
 ```

-## API service
+### API

-The API:
+The API service:

-* is built locally using the Dockerfile
+* is built locally from the Dockerfile
 * listens on container port `3000`
 * publishes host port `8080`
-* receives database configuration through environment variables
+* receives PostgreSQL connection details through environment variables
-* depends on PostgreSQL
+* depends on PostgreSQL being healthy
-* uses a PostgreSQL healthcheck as the dependency condition
 * has its own healthcheck
 * uses `restart: unless-stopped`

+### PostgreSQL

-## PostgreSQL service
+The PostgreSQL service:

-PostgreSQL:

-* uses the official PostgreSQL 18 Alpine image
+* uses `postgres:18-alpine`
 * initializes the application database and user
-* stores data in a named Docker volume
+* uses a named volume for persistent storage
 * has a PostgreSQL healthcheck
 * uses `restart: unless-stopped`
-* is not exposed directly to the host
+* does not publish port `5432` to the host

 ---

-# YAML / Compose Concepts Practiced

-This lab was used to practice writing the following Compose structure:
+## Compose Configuration

+The resulting Compose structure is:

 ```yaml
 services: